icebarf/ranhya.github.io.old/content/posts/sekiro-mechanics.md

 ---
-title: "Sekiro and Poinless Mechanics"
+title: "Sekiro and Pointless Mechanics"
-date: 2025-06-01
+date: 2025-05-28
 draft: false
 ---
 I love Sekiro and it is as of the time I’m writing this my favorite FromSoft game.
 However, while they nailed pretty much everything else I feel like there’s a few pointless mechanics in the game that bug me.
 I think the most popular one known for being absolutely pointless is the Dragon Rot mechanic.

 ## Dragon Rot